 One small boy with a mulberry-colored birthmark, the reason for which will be shortly explained, requests the conch and everyone laughs until Piggy demands he be allowed to speak.

-The young child is too scared to talk in front of everyone, so Piggy listens and then tells the rest:
+The kid is too scared to talk in front of everyone, so Piggy acts as translator:

-He describes it as a “beastie” and says it comes only in the dark.
-(We have concluded that the boys must have been on the island for at least one night before they found each other and began to organize.)
+He describes it as a "beastie" and says it comes only in the dark.
+(So apparently the boys must have been on the island for at least one night before they found each other and began to organize.)

-The other boys laugh and they decide that the beastie is just the ropey-looking creepers that hang in the trees.
+The other boys snicker and decide that the beastie is just the ropey-looking creepers that hang in the trees.